imransal/GymBox/README.md

 ## Skeleton Plane

 Here is a link to the Wireframes I originally designed.
+The design has developed and changed since the Wireframes were created.
+I decided to change the tabs section at the bottom of the homepage to include a Google Map instead.

 - [Homepage](https://imgbb.com/tX5C0t6)
 - [Facilities](https://imgbb.com/FVCMPG1)
-- [Gym Schedule] (PDF Download)
+- [Gym Schedule] ()
 - [Contact](https://imgbb.com/GpKdCBq)

 TBC